“If music be the food of love, play on.” – William Shakespeare

 CARLOS ELIAS, violin

-Elias is currently the violin professor and conductor of the Symphony Orchestra at Cedarville University in Ohio.
-He has performed in solo recitals and in orchestras in the United States, El Salvador, Argentina, Bulgaria, Japan and Korea, and has represented El Salvador at the World Philharmonic Orchestra under the baton of Lorin Maazel.
-He holds degrees from Biola University, the University of Cincinnati’s College-Conservatory of Music and Duquesne University.
+Elias is currently Professor of Music and Conductor of the Symphony Orchestra at Cedarville University in Ohio.
+He has performed in solo recitals and in orchestras in the United States, El Salvador, Argentina, Bulgaria, Japan, and Korea, and has represented El Salvador at the World Philharmonic Orchestra under the baton of Lorin Maazel.
+Before joining Cedarville in 2013, he was the Director of Strings and Orchestra at Colorado Mesa University.
+In addition, he was Concertmaster of the Grand Junction Symphony Orchestra and Artistic Director and Conductor of the Symphony in the Valley in Glenwood Springs.
+He and his wife, pianist Andrea Arese-Elias, gave their New York debut at Weill Hall in Carnegie Hall in 2002.
+He holds degrees from Biola University, the University of Cincinnati’s College-Conservatory of Music, and Duquesne University.

 DEBORAH FABIAN, clarinet